bioperl/bioperl.github.io/howtos/Glyphs_HOWTO.md

 1;
 ```

-This class inherits from [Bio::Graphics::Glyph::hourglass](https://metacpan.org/pod/Bio::Graphics::Glyph::hourglass), allowing us to build on the previous drawing code without duplicating it.
+This class inherits from `Bio::Graphics::Glyph::hourglass`, allowing us to build on the previous drawing code without duplicating it.
 We define a constant `ARROW_LENGTH` corresponding to the length of the arrow to draw to the right.

 We now override the `draw_component()` method.
 The first thing we want to do is to invoke the old hourglass drawing code, which we do by calling `$self->SUPER::draw_component()` with our argument list.
 The SUPER:: notation tells Perl that we intend to call our inherited (superclass's) method.
 This will draw the old hourglass.